 Tips to prevent & treat bug bites and stings

-Insects are apart of our eco system.
-The are food for other insects, reptiles and small creatures and yet they too must eat and protect themselves.
+Insects are a part of our ecosystem.
+They are food for other insects, reptiles, and small creatures and yet they too must eat and protect themselves.
 When you get bitten by a bug, they are either protecting themselves or looking for nourishment.
-Typical bites involve insects like chiggers, mosquitoes, fleas, spiders and flies.
+Typical bites involve insects like chiggers, mosquitoes, fleas, spiders, and flies.

 WebMD recommends 6 ways you can prevent bug bites from occurring

-- Apply insect repellent before going in an area where you will experience bugs
+- Apply insect repellent before going to an area where you will experience bugs

 - Avoid wearing scented lotions creams or any cosmetic or hair products